“Noise à Noise”

 It is an open-community and a Tehran-based, independent, artist-run record label with the same title (since 2019) for experimental and noise music artists from Iran, or those who have a bond with this culture or the art-scene.
 Indeed, it prioritizes and values meaningful intercultural activities and approaches to theory and art.

 The idea of starting this community sparked during a series of translation projects on the subject concerning sound theory (circa.
 Jan.
 2019) and then developed with studies on Soundscapes in Tehran and the use of the archive.
-The primary ideas follow a counterpoint approach concept, to be used with any medium, not a certain sub-genre in music and pretty slippery to define; it usually includes the use of noise-elements as the building material, in the service of composition.
+The primary ideas follow a counterpoint approach concept, to be used with any medium, not a certain sub-genre in music and pretty slippery to define; it usually includes the use of noise-elements as the building material, in the service of composition, but certainly not the only approach.

 How [and Why]?